 Inverell Shire Council continued a further trials during 2007-2010 using various rates of Lontrel®, Grazon Extra®, Graslan® pellets and other available herbicides at other sites in the Yetman Common.
 Some other applications method were also trialed: mulching and “wet-blade” technology.

 Monitoring and assessments of these trials has all been summarised in the 2-page PDF document Mimosa bush trials Yetman Common 2007-2013 LRT.

 Moving on: Gwydir Shire (with assistance from Tony Cook, DPI Tamworth) applied for two (2) APVMA general permits: one to use a mix of Grazon® and Uptake Oil® (or equivalents in other brands) and the other to use Graslan® pellets (or equivalent).
 The permit for the pellets is still in effect (see herbicide table above).

-Again, like other herbicides already registered, there is no guarantee these two new mixtures will do the complete job.
-It seems we have to accept the fact that most mature plants will require a second treatment, whatever we use.
+Again, there is no guarantee that any herbicide mixture will do the complete job – especially on a plant that can put down such an effective tap root.
+It seems we have to accept the fact that most mature plants will require follow-up treatment, whatever we use.
 That is why it is so important for landholders to get in early and stop this plant before it becomes established.
 Small plants are not hard to kill.

 A SUMMARY OF THE TRIALS – AS AT SEP 2015

 - Results to date indicate Clopyralid (eg Lontrel®, Clock® 300 etc) is still the most effective folia spray.